-There’s tomato sauce, and there’s Tuscan Tomato sauce and trust me, once you try this version I doubt you will ever change back.
-Best of all, it really is the easiest thing to make, if you have a food processor, and is as cheap as chips but for the olive oil, though to be honest if you are stuck plain veg or rice bran oil will work just as well.
+There’s tomato sauce and there’s Tuscan Tomato sauce.
+Trust me that once you try this version I doubt you will ever change back.
+Best of all, the sauce really is the easiest thing to make if you have a food processor and is as cheap as chips except for the olive oil – though honestly if you are stuck plain veg or rice bran oil will work just as well.

 What I love about this sauce is its intense depth of flavour and as it almost cooks itself, even though it takes an hour you do not have to stand over it.

 Over pasta, of course, and the Tuscan Tomato sauce also makes a great pizza base.
 Turn the sauce quickly into the best tomato soup and I have put details of how to do this below.
 And the show-off dish must be a Tuscan Tomato Tart, simply delicious and fo the grown-ups, try Penne alla Vodka, link to the recipe below.

 Makes approximately 1 litre of sauce depending on how much you reduce it.

 1 small onion, roughly chopped